shef4/symbolcastos/README.md

 ---

-## Contact and Support

-For more information or assistance, please contact [@shef4](https://github.com/shef4).

----

 ### **Additional Notes**

+- **Cultural Considerations**: By offering both Minimal and Informative modes, Symbol Cast OS respects diverse user preferences and cultural expectations, particularly in Japan.
-- **Global Impact**: Symbol Cast OS aims to address global needs by providing technology that enhances productivity and creativity for all users.
+- **Global Impact**: Aiming to maximize productivity and creativity for all users, including the elderly and differently-abled.
-- **Sustainability**: By optimizing for older hardware, the OS contributes to environmental sustainability by extending the life of existing devices.
+- **Sustainability**: Optimized for older hardware to extend device lifespans and reduce electronic waste.
 - **Future Goals**: Potential expansion into hardware development to further integrate software and hardware for an enhanced user experience.

 ---